jessicapicarelli/cloud-it-risk-assessment-biomedcloud/README.md

-# ☁️ Cloud IT Risk Assessment — BiomedCloud
+# Cloud IT Risk Assessment — BiomedCloud

-> A portfolio project demonstrating foundational knowledge in IT Risk, IT Controls,
-> Cloud Security, and Technology Auditing.
+> Portfolio project focused on IT Risk, IT General Controls (ITGC), Cloud Security and Technology Audit.

-## 🎯 About this project
+## Project Overview

-This repository simulates an IT risk assessment for a fictional healthcare company, **BiomedCloud**, which relies on cloud infrastructure to store and process sensitive patient data.
+BiomedCloud is a fictional healthcare company that uses cloud infrastructure to store and process sensitive patient information.

+This project simulates an IT risk assessment of the company's technology environment.
+The assessment identifies relevant risks, evaluates their potential impact, maps risks to controls, and proposes remediation measures.

+The project was designed to demonstrate practical understanding of risk assessment and control concepts in a cloud environment.

 The purpose of this project is to apply, in a practical way, core concepts of:
 - IT Risk Management